pcoet/golang-patterns/docs/tutorials/testing.md

 # An Introduction to testing with Go

 This tutorial provides an introduction to automated testing in Go.
-As you work through the tutorial, you'll create the following resources:
+As you work through the tutorial, you'll create resources that demonstrate idiomatic Go

-* A Go project
+testing:

 * A calculator function that performs simple arithmetic operations
-* A test that verifies a single output for the function
+* A test that verifies a single output for the calculator
-* A table-driven test that verifies multiple outputs for the function
+* A table-driven test that verifies multiple outputs for the calculator

-The tutorial assumes that you have Go installed and that you have a basic familiarity with Go programming and with software testing.
+The tutorial assumes that you have Go installed and that you're familiar with the basics of Go programming and software testing.

 For help installing Go, see [Download and install](https://go.dev/doc/install).